techdrive-releases/Techdrive-retro/README_95.txt

 Sister editions (for real diagnostic work)
 ---------------------------------------------------------------------

-  Windows 98 / Me ...
-TechDrive 98 Edition    (batch tribute menu)
   Windows XP ........
-TechDrive XP Edition     (Python 3.4.4) Windows 7 .........
-TechDrive Win7 Edition   (Python 3.8.10)
+TechDrive XP Edition
+  Windows 7 .........
+TechDrive Win7 Edition
   Windows 10 / 11 ...
 Main TechDrive

 Use those on supported OS versions.
 Use this 95 menu only on actual